 A feline can accidentally escape even the safest of homes.
 Sometimes a door is left open.
 Sometimes a cat sneaks past the leg of someone walking in.
-Even the most diligent cat owners make mistakes.
+Even the most diligent cat parents make mistakes.

 If that does happen to you and your beloved pet, here are some tips to help you find your lost kitty and bring them back home.

-Stay Calm And Focused
+Stay Calm & Focused